somaniarushi/me/content/blog/clipboard.md

 location: "Lucknow, India"
 keywords: ["web-development", "clipboard", "research", "hacking"]
 draft: false
-tags: ["web-development"]
+tags: ["teaching"]
 stylesheet: "post.css"
 ---

 Last weekend, I made a private clipboard.
 You can play with it [here](https://clippy.amks.me) and I explain the process of making it in this blog!

 &#8984;+C. &#8984;+V. I do this way too many times a day, at an instinctual level.
 I don't know when I learned how to copy and paste, but it certainly feels like I've known it all my life.
 The clipboard is probably the most widely used shortcut on the keyboard.

 But how does it really work?